ridhamz/Dapp-Explorer/README.md

 ## Dapp Explorer
-A simple blockchain application built using on top of ethereum network
+A simple blockchain application built on top of ethereum network